GenoImel/The-Mechanical-Forest/Documentation~/CoreArchitecture.md

 - **MonoSystem Management and Interaction:**

     - The `MonoSystemManager` manages `MonoSystems` within the game, which facilitates data and code sharing.
-It also offers methods for retrieving and adding `MonoSystems`, `EntitySystems`, and `States` and encapsulates the management of these core architectural components, ensuring that their usage are consistent.
+It also offers methods for retrieving and adding `MonoSystems` and `States`, and encapsulates the management of these core architectural components, ensuring that their usage are consistent.

 - **Extensibility:**